garybuckle/garybuckle.github.io/_posts/2018-05-28-online training websites.md

 So, again I can only offer my experience and my data.

 My experience was that logging my workouts initially highlighted how poor my performance was when compared to what it was years ago.
 Rather than dishearten me though it gave me a ground zero starting point.

-Sort of, "I can only get better" approach.
+Starting at the bottom gave me a  "I can only get better" approach.

 As I progressed the progression that I could clearly see was inspiring.